npxtune/JetBrains-Discord-Integration/plugin/description.md

 - Hide individual projects you don't want to show yet or are under NDA
 - Does *not* insert ads into your rich presence

-For troubleshooting, ideas and feature requests feel free to [join the Discord server](https://discord.gg/SvuyuMP).
-For bug reports please take a look at the [official GitHub repository](https://github.com/Almighty-Alpaca/JetBrains-Discord-Integration).
+For bug reports please take a look at the [GitHub repository](https://github.com/Azn9/JetBrains-Discord-Integration).